developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

  Press [enter] to exit.
 ```

-# 9-2.
 Confirm the count of record in MongoDB collection.
 ```
 > db.Employee.find().count()
 100000
 ```

-# 10.
+# 10. Store messages as dead letters if it fails
 # 10-1.
 Publish a large number of messages via DLX
 ```
 export RABBITMQ_IPADDR="192.168.33.220"